mu-semtech/mu-project/TUTORIALS.md

 }
 ```

 If all went well then the person whose email address you filled in in the to field will have gotten a mail from you (or there's a 'sent' mail in the [Ethereal Mail](https://ethereal.email/messages/) mailbox).

 Good job!
-You've just created a mailing microservice.
+You've just created a microservice to manage an email inbox through REST.

 *This tutorial has been adapted from Jonathan Langens' mu.semte.ch articles.
 You can view them [here](https://mu.semte.ch/2017/02/16/reactive-microservice-hands-on-tutorial-part-1/) and [here](https://mu.semte.ch/2017/03/16/reactive-microservice-hands-on-tutorial-part-2/).*